benjystanton/benjystanton.github.io/src/posts/2019-02-17-weeknotes–series-02-episode-06.md

 ## Prototyping in code

 I got stuck into my new team's [pattern library](https://github.com/ONSdigital/pattern-library-v2) and [prototyping kit](https://github.com/onsdigital/sdc-prototypes) this week.
-I put my headphones on and listened to [Joe Cornish's playlist](https://www.bbc.co.uk/sounds/play/m0002d0g) on 6 music.
+I put my headphones on and listened to Joe Cornish on 6 music.
 It felt good to play around with code.

 ## Service Design in Government